Feel the emotion of climbing the highest active volcano in the world, the highest peak in Chile and the second highest peak in America!

 Services included:

-• Private 4×4 transportation and transfers detailed in the program.
-The vehicles are adapted to the conditions of the terrain and high mountain routes in the area.
+Private 4×4 transportation and transfers according to program.
+The vehicles are adapted to the conditions of the terrain and the high mountain routes in the area.

-• Complete first aid kit: This kit meets all the requirements to assist our clients in remote areas.
-It is important, if the client presents some type of diagnosis, such as hypertension, diabetes or other, to warn the guide in advance.
-It is an obligation for the safety of our clients and guides to fill out the medical form, which will be provided in advance.
-The client must also carry his own medication and it is suggested to carry a personal first aid kit in case of requiring retained medication.
+Complete first aid kit: This kit meets all the requirements to be able to assist our clients in remote areas.
+It is important, in case the client has any medical condition, such as: allergies, asthma, diabetes, epilepsy, blood pressure problems, heart problems or others, please notify the Allmountain Chile team in advance.
+It is an obligation for the safety of our clients and guides, to fill out the medical form which will be provided in advance.
+The client must also carry his own medication in case he requires it and it is suggested to carry a personal first aid kit in case he requires retained medication.

 Group technical equipment provided by Allmountain Chile: